jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 During the Industrial Age, the people needed to be managed inside huge corporations and color-coded parties.
 Although calling exhausted farmers and overworked factory workers player gods may seem silly, it's not.
 Someone needed to be using primitive tools to make better ones.
 To their credit, blue and red philosophies gave regular people a voice in how their factories, regulations, and profits were controlled.

 Today, however, we live inside the world the Industrial Age dreamed of making.
 We've grown a massive ecosystem of cities, factories, offices, telecommunications, and digital technology.
 The Industrial Age has done its job.
+And that's the problem.

+Left and Right ideologies don't include any notion of holding back.
+The daily problems of a world running on well water, sailboats, and wood stoves was assumed to exist.
+As we today live in great wealth, we've forgotten that the game of civilization never stops.
+We always evolve or die.

+Pick whatever Left and Right talking point you want.
+Gender pronouns, climate change deniers, both sides put the horse before the wagon.
+Meaning, they believe in their ideology without feeling the pain of everyday life.
+That's why neither side can evolve our civilization.

+It would be like asking a zoo animal to evolve.
+A caged polar bear has no idea the artic is melting.
+It's impossible for it to adapt to a changing environment unless it lives there and feels the pain of being behind the times.

-It's time to empower the people using the digital tools they worked so hard to create.
+Winning the Industrial Age gave Western Civilization lots of wealth.
+Since hitting the Internet Age, we've kept squandering it.
+But we can still save ourselves so much future headaches once we empower Main Street using the digital tools the people worked so hard to create.

 Happily, we already are.
 That's the reason we're so addicted to new technology.
 Checking news feeds, flying drones, taking endless photos, playing hours of computer games are acts of extras mastering the tools of player gods.
 Our ancestors did the same when learning about printed books, telescopes, and muskets.
 Those were merely addictive toys until new philosophies turned them into the lightsabers that finally brought down Darth King and the Medieval Age.
 When regular people could read unknown history, see the universe for themselves, and revolt against royalty the game was won.

 Our addicting toys are also new levers of power.
 They're so powerful, we can use these proverbial lightsabers to earn a happier life.
 We will, once we forget about Left/Right phantoms, and use Techvolution to defeat Darth Blockbuster, his Death Star, and upgrade to the Internet Age.

 https://youtu.be/CY9-y5zZkxs?t=7
 _Compare this person to Leftists marching for "climate justice" or Rightists for "lower energy taxes."
 Isn't this the person you'd want to play your game of civilization?
 A regular person using a modern tool to improve his energy efficiency, increase his power, and improve his society.
 And once we've done our daily work, we can play basketball, watch a movie, or do whatever else we want.
 We just shouldn't chase phantom communists or fascists.
-We're better off sealing or replacing our, or someone else's, drafty windows.
-And if you think government regulations should force people to act like this, you'll end up fighting them.
-It's better to think of ways to make it easier, and more profitable, to make good decisions._
+We're better off sealing or replacing our, or someone else's, drafty windows._

 ## Once We Believe in a New philosophy, We'll Reach for the Stars